Travelling in the European Union

 My son is currently holidaying in Cuba and then plans to travel in Argentina and Peru.
 What if something happens to him in one of these countries where there is no immediate Irish diplomatic or consular representation?

-One of the benefits of EU citizenship is that if your son finds himself in difficulties in a third country where there is no Irish diplomatic or consular representation, he can seek assistance from any one of the diplomatic or consular representatives of any one of the twenty-seven other EU Member States.
+One of the benefits of EU citizenship is that if your son finds himself in difficulties in a third country where there is no Irish diplomatic or consular representation, he can seek assistance from any one of the diplomatic or consular representatives of any one of the twenty-six other EU Member States.
 They must accord him the same treatment as they would give to one of their own nationals.
 This is an important right for a national from a small country such as Ireland which does not have diplomatic or consular representation in every country in the world.

 Previously, the existence of different national rules made inheritances involving more than one EU country complex and costly.
 Regulation 650/2010/EU (the Succession Regulation) makes cross-border inheritance simpler by clarifying which EU country’s courts will have jurisdiction to deal with the inheritance and which law the courts will apply.
 Under the Regulation, the courts of the EU country where the person usually lived at the time of their death will deal with the inheritance and will apply the law of that EU country.
 Citizens can choose the law of their country of nationality to apply to their estate, whether it is an EU or a non-EU country.
 Judgments on inheritance given in one EU country will now be automatically recognised in other EU countries.
 However, the Succession Regulation does not apply in Ireland or Denmark.
 This means that although these countries are not subject to the provisions of the Succession Regulation, Irish and Danish citizens living in a Member State where the Succession Regulation applies can benefit from the rules in the Regulation.